postman-open-technologies/openapi-componentizer/README.md

 - **Tech Stack:** We are thinking about Typescript, Go or C++, as the team has people familiar with this but we will consider the comfort of the contributors.
 - **Distribution**: How we distribute the tool depends on the tech stack we choose.
 We will revisit this when we decide the tech stack.

+## Note about AI usage

+The use of Artificial Intelligence is discouraged either in your contributions or proposal preparation, as it doesn’t help us learn at the early stage in the open source community.
+The contributors or applicants of GSoC can include a paragraph in their proposal, that it has been written without the help of AI.

 ## Contact

 If you have any questions or queries, please [use github discussions](https://github.com/postman-open-technologies/openapi-componentizer/discussions) on this repo, start a topic on [our community forums in the GSoC category](https://community.postman.com/c/open-technology/gsoc/42) or send an email to us at gsoc@postman.com.